Case facts and the police abuse of power

 The law therefore takes into account goods found on the person, or where the person has given it to another person to hold or mind, where goods are for example in a car or house and goods for example pawned to a pawnbroker.

-Section 527C(2) Crimes Act provides a statutory defence where the defendant satisfies the court that he had no reasonable grounds for suspecting that the thing referred to in the charge was stolen or otherwise unlawfully obtained.
+Section 527C(2) of the Crimes Act 1900 (NSW) provides a statutory defence where the defendant satisfies the court that he had no reasonable grounds for suspecting that the thing referred to in the charge was stolen or otherwise unlawfully obtained.

 Police served the brief of evidence which ordinarily would have contained the statements of both police officers, the true owner of the credit card, any evidence from the relevant bank if an attempt had been made to use the credit card after the owner parted company with it, and a photo or photocopy of the card proposed to be tendered as an exhibit.
 In this case, the only document served was a statement from the police officer in charge and a copy of his notebook.
 At the hearing, the prosecutor attempted to tender a copy of the notebook, however this was self-serving therefore inadmissible.
 Although a legal challenge could have been mounted to the search, this was clearly a case where the statutory defence applied.
 The answers given by the client perhaps added to the suspicion of the goods (credit card), however proper questioning at the time by police may have resulted in the police making inquiries with the client’s partner to confirm how and when the card was found, perhaps resulting in no charge being laid.